Sunderland

 Sunderland is a proud city on the North East coast where the River Wear meets the sea, known for its golden beaches, shipbuilding and glassmaking heritage, and landmarks like Penshaw Monument and the Stadium of Light.

-Sitting on the North East coast where the River Wear meets the sea, Sunderland is a proud, friendly city that makes a brilliant base for a coach holiday.
-Once world-famous for shipbuilding and glassmaking, it now pairs golden, breezy beaches with a lively and welcoming city centre.
-Stroll the seafront at Roker and Seaburn, breathe in the fresh sea air, and you'll soon feel right at home on Wearside.
+Perched on the North East coast where the River Wear meets the sea, Sunderland is a proud, friendly city and a fantastic base for a coach getaway.
+Once world-renowned for its shipbuilding and glassmaking, the city now offers a wonderful blend of breezy golden beaches and a lively, welcoming centre.
+Whether you're strolling along the seafront at Roker and Seaburn or simply breathing in the salty air, you'll feel right at home on Wearside.

-There's so much to explore in and around Sunderland.
-Climb up to the striking Penshaw Monument for sweeping views, or visit Washington Old Hall, the ancestral home of George Washington's family.
-Nature lovers can spot birds at the WWT Washington Wetland Centre, while families enjoy the Museum & Winter Gardens and easy walks in Herrington Country Park.
-Add in Blue Flag beaches, the landmark Stadium of Light and fresh seaside fish and chips, and you'll see why coach travellers love a trip to Sunderland.
+There is plenty to discover here.
+You can head up to the striking Penshaw Monument for sweeping views of the landscape or step back in time at Washington Old Hall, the ancestral home of George Washington's family.
+Nature lovers will adore the birdwatching at the WWT Washington Wetland Centre, while families can explore the Museum & Winter Gardens or enjoy a gentle walk through Herrington Country Park.
+Between the Blue Flag beaches, the iconic Stadium of Light, and the treat of fresh seaside fish and chips, it's easy to see why visitors love a trip to Sunderland.

 Places in Sunderland